klaudine/NPS-Web-App/README.md

+This web application allows users to find and explore U.S. national parks and their features.
+Users could create a profile, upload their photo, and create/delete a favorite parks list.

 # WebApp boilerplate with React JS and Flask API

 Build web applications using React.js for the front end and python/flask for your backend API.